 And they recommend the cultivation of plants that are known to conserve wetlands, such as bamboo.

 According to Chabari, the project has trained about 100 ambassadors since launching in 2014, who have given advice to more than 80,000 people.
 The group has a target to train 500 more ambassadors in the next three years.

 Chabari said progress was hampered by a lack of funding, which limits volunteers’ access to remote rural areas.
 And sometimes they come upon farmers who refuse to change their methods.

 But despite the challenges, the project is succeeding in promoting sustainable farming and curbing battles over water, Chabari said.

 There is no official record of the number of conflicts over water in Tharaka Nithi County.

 But Nicholas Mwinja, a ward chief in the county, said the project had made his job easier.
 “I rarely receive any water conflict issues (to mediate) of late,” he noted.

 At the meeting in Maweni, villager Evans Njagi said that before the project, he would regularly have “bitter confrontations with some community members over water”.

-But after learning how to reuse and recycle water, he no longer runs out for his cattle and, as a result, has not had any altercations with his neighbours for the past few years.
+But after learning how to reuse and recycle water, he no longer runs out for his cattle and, as a result, has not had any altercations with his neighbors for the past few years.

 “I am a happy man living a happy life,” Njagi said.